-A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.
+A deferred tax asset is recognized only to the extent that it is probable that taxable profits will be available in the future.
 Deferred tax assets are reduced to the extent that it is no longer probable that the related tax benefit will be realized.